 The Afghan President Ashram Ghani and his Chief Executive Abdullah Abdullah constitute a new beginning for Afghanistan.
 The problem is that this arrangement isn’t working, the entire constituted government remains paralyzed.
 As of this writing, this arrangement, although the best of all alternatives in resolution of the 2014 elections cannot produce any effective writ inside Afghanistan.
 The split between the President and his Chief Executive reflects Afghanistan’s split between ethnic Pashtuns, embodying the old dominant political class of Afghanistan constituting nearly 50% of the entire population and Tajiks (the ethnic class of the Chief Executive), Tajiks represent nearly 25%.
 The animosity between these ethnic groups has been aggravated since 2001 when the U.S. supported a Tajik dominated Northern Alliance in the toppling of the Taliban (talib is a seminary student) in Kabul.
 This split continues to shape the modern trajectory of the Afghan nation state.
 However, their are numerous other divisions that cannot be reconciled to the egalitarian premise of Islam; the Hazaras, Uzbeks animosity between competing warlords commanding poppy, foreign aid and loyalty.
 General Rashid Dostum remains the leader of the northern Uzbeks, an ethnic group whose geopolitical, ideology affinity resonates with India as it aggravates Islamabad.
 Atta Mohammed of the northern Tajiks and Ismail Khan in Herat.
 None of this touches on the longstanding animosity between Kabul’s relatively liberal intelligence and its deeply conservative, archaic brethren throughout the Afghan countryside.
 Its simply total paralysis.

-If you ask Congressman or Senator in D.C. their is not way to reconcile this reality to the nearly $5 million in annual aid given to Kabul.
+If you ask anyone working in Washington about Afghanistan, they argue that U.S. policy cannot reconcile the reality of nearly $5 million in annual aid given to Kabul.
 As both General John Campbell and Chairman of the U.S. Joint Chiefs of Staff General Joseph Dunford have revealed, the U.S. needs a permanent commitment in Afghanistan.

 Can the rival, overlapping claims of loyalty permanently thwart western geopolitical objectives?
 How can Afghanistan’s nearly permanently weakened state of human capital be challenged toward growth.